 As for stability, open shelving system and closed shelves are both great options.
 Although a closed shelving unit might be more stable because of its design, when purchasing an industrial open shelving unit from a reputable source, the stability is not compromised.
 Therefore, these types of industrial shelving systems are considered solid and stable choices.

 Open shelving tends to be the most cost-effective choice since less steel is used.
 These industrial shelves are also a more flexible choice than closed shelving.
 With access from all four sides, the shelves work great in virtually any space, especially tight spaces or areas with an odd configuration.

-Whether you are interested in open or closed industrial shelves, you want a quality product that is backed with a solid guarantee.
+Whether you are interested in open shelf system or closed industrial shelves, you want a quality product that is backed with a solid guarantee.
 To learn more about our products or for help in choosing the best shelving solution for your business, please give us a call.